Alternatives to FamGenix: a 2026 field guide for clinical pedigree software

 The main reason is scope.
 FamGenix concentrates on hereditary cancer risk, which is exactly why its model breadth is so strong.
 Services whose work extends into cardiac genetics, reproductive genetics, rare disease diagnostics, or general Mendelian inheritance often need a broader clinical platform.
 They may continue to use FamGenix for cancer risk and add another tool for the rest — but one consolidated platform is usually preferred.

 The second reason is modern workflow surface.
-AI-assisted clinical interpretation, REST APIs, webhooks, Model Context Protocol agents, and embeddable pedigree viewers are not among FamGenix's advertised features in 2026.
-Services building patient portals, EHR integration layers, AI agents, or internal tools often find another platform's programmatic surface more fit-for-purpose.
+AI-assisted draft summaries, REST APIs, webhooks, Model Context Protocol agents, and embeddable pedigree viewers are not among FamGenix's advertised features in 2026.
+Services building EHR integration layers, AI agents, or internal tools often find another platform's programmatic surface more fit-for-purpose.
 A third reason, less common, is a preference for cloud-first architecture and a modern interaction model — FamGenix is a clinical product rather than a platform, and some teams want a platform.

 Four alternatives worth evaluating